 After the Indians won their one-game playoff against the Red Sox to clinch the pennant, they stayed in Boston to take on the Braves.
 Feller made two starts in the postseason and was dealt losses in each, including a tough 1-0 contest skewed by a controversial call at second base that led to the winning run late in the contest.
 The Indians would take the series in six games.

-While Feller would see his team return to the biggest stage of all six years later, he was a non-factor in that series as the Indians were swept in four straight by the New York Giants and he never saw the mound.
+While Feller would see his team return to the biggest stage of all six years later, he was a non-factor in that series as the Indians were swept in four straight by the New York Giants.
+He never saw the mound.

 Feller salvaged a largely frustrating ’48 campaign and saw his workload and results decrease over the next couple of seasons.
 He went 15-14 in 36 games (28 starts) in 1949, striking out just 108 batters.
 He made the final All-Star team of his career at the age of 31 in 1950 and went 16-11 in 35 games (34 starts).

 He finished his 18-year career with a mark of 266-162 (.621 winning percentage) with a 3.25 ERA in 570 games.
-His win total and strikeout mark (2,581) have had few challengers over the years, as both numbers may stand the test of time in an era of free agency and expanded, specialized bullpens.
+His win total and strikeout mark (2,581) have had few challengers over the years by fellow members of the Indians organization, and both numbers may stand the test of time in an era of free agency and expanded, specialized bullpens.
 In addition to those numbers, he also is credited with three no-hitters, including the only one pitched on Opening Day in baseball history.

 The Indians retired his number 19 in 1957, the first number that the club permanently removed from circulation.
 He was inducted to the Baseball Hall of Fame on his first ballot eligible in 1962 after receiving 150 of 160 votes possible (93.8%).
-The Indians recognized him with a statue in his honor outside of Progressive Field, standing since the stadium’s inaugural 1994 season as Jacobs Field.
+The Indians recognized him with a statue in his honor at the team’s new home, then named Jacobs Field, in its inaugural 1994 season.

-So with no offense to Bernie – Cleveland loves you – but Feller will always be the city’s greatest 19.
+So with no offense to Bernie – Cleveland will always love you – but Feller will always be the city’s greatest 19.